ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Thimphu

-Thimphu has become very cold within those gone few months.
+Thimphu has become very cold within those few gone months.
 As it get colder day by day, my body battle to it.
 It resist in the form of various pains.
 My chest pain upsurges.
 My leg doesn’t wish me to walk more.
 My back doesn’t desire to endure long hour cold.
 All in all my body don’t suit in cold.
 It is not acclimatizing.

-I don’t see people roaming through the city as much as I could see few months back.
+I don’t see people roaming through the city as much as I could see a few months back.
 City dwellers fortified them with cozy jackets, long boots, and comfy hats.
 Shops get closed soon after the sunset.
 Karaoke doesn’t get busy so early.
 Not many people date in the branded clock tower.

 But many gather and circle the porridge sellers.
 As they sip the hot porridge and breathe out, I could see the beautiful faces through the haze of warm air in the cold.
 And within few minutes I get dissolved in the arena of hawkers.
 I move back home and wait hours to get my body warm in the thick blankets.